 Qurbani is the great sunnah of Ibrahim

-Aisha (may Allah be pleased with her) narrated that the Prophet (peace be upon him) said, “the best deed of the son of Adam on the 10th of the Zil Hajjah is to sacrifice an animal and his sins will be forgiven before the blood drops on the ground” (Tirmadhi).
+Aisha (may Allah be pleased with her) narrated that the Prophet (peace be upon him) said, “The best deed of the son of Adam on the 10th of Dhul Hijjah is to sacrifice an animal and his sins will be forgiven before the blood drops on the ground” (Tirmidhi).

-Imam Hassan (may Allah be pleased with him) also reported that the Messenger (peace be upon him) said, “whoever makes the sacrifice of an animal that will create a barrier between him and hellfire” (Tabrani).
+Imam Hassan (may Allah be pleased with him) also reported that the Messenger (peace be upon him) said, “Whoever makes the sacrifice of an animal will create a barrier between him and hellfire” (Tabrani).

 It is reported that some disciples enquired about the Qurbani and asked the Messenger (peace be upon him), what is the Qurbani?”
-He (peace be upon him) responded by saying “this is the sunnah of your father Ibrahim.”
-They then asked, “what is in it for us?”
-He (peace be upon him) said “for every hair of the animal, you receive a merit and for every piece of the wool you receive a merit” (Ibn majah).
+He (peace be upon him) responded by saying “This is the sunnah of your father Ibrahim.”
+They then asked, “What is in it for us?”
+He (peace be upon him) said, “For every hair of the animal, you receive reward and for every piece of the wool, you receive reward” (Ibn Majah).

 Fiqh rules of Qurbani

-3. The animals for Qurbani are Camel (5 year old), Cow, Ox, Buffalo (2 yr old), Goat (1 yr ), Sheep and Ram (6 months).
-All the animals for sacrifice must be healthy, good-looking, strong and free from physical defects.
+- The animals for Qurbani are Camel (5-year-old), Cow, Ox, Buffalo (2 yr old), Goat (1 yr ), Sheep and Ram (6 months).
+All the animals for sacrifice must be healthy, strong and free from physical defects.

-4. Maximum of seven people can share in the sacrifice of a camel, cow and buffalo, however each must have a sincere intention when making the Qurbani.
+- A maximum of seven people can share in the sacrifice of a camel, cow and buffalo, however, each must have a sincere intention when making the Qurbani.

-5. The meat of the Qurbani can be divided into three parts, one part for oneself, second part for relatives and the third part for poor and needy in the community.
-This is the preferred way of distributing Qurbani meat, however if one wants to keep all of the need for oneself that is permissible as well, and the meat can be kept for any length of time.
+- The meat of the Qurbani can be divided into three parts, one part for oneself, the second part for relatives and the third part for the poor and needy in the community.
+This is the preferred way of distributing Qurbani meat, however, if one wants to keep all of the meat for oneself that is permissible as well, and the meat can be kept for any length of time.
 It is a good practice to distribute the meat to non-Muslims as well.

-6. The hides of the Qurbani animals must be given to the poor people or religious organisations and schools.
+- The hides of the Qurbani animals must be given to poor people or religious organisations and schools.